tomaszbartoszewski/tomaszbartoszewski.github.io/_posts/2020-04-08-pgtap-flyway-with-docker.md

 PGPASSWORD=$PASSWORD pg_prove -h $HOST -p $PORT -d $DATABASE -U $USER $TESTS
 {% endhighlight %}

-Most of code above you can find in this [script](https://github.com/tomaszbartoszewski/postgresql-docker/blob/master/tests_docker/test.sh), it is part of generated docker image.
+Most of code above you can find in this [script](https://github.com/tomaszbartoszewski/postgresql-docker/blob/master/tests_docker/test.sh), it is part of generated Docker image.
 This way my co-workers can pull an image from Container Registry and use it quickly.

-You can build Docker with make command.
+You can build Docker image with make command.
 {% highlight shell %}
 make build_test_image
 {% endhighlight %}

 ## Running tests

-When Docker image is created we can run tests.
+After creating Docker image we can run tests.
 We have to start PostgreSQL with Flyway in a background
 {% highlight shell %}
 docker-compose -f docker-compose-postgres.yml up > /dev/null &
 {% endhighlight %}

-Next step is to start Docker container with pgTAP from previous section.
-We have to mount directory with our tests and provide all parameters required by `test.sh`, which is an entrypoint in our container.
+The next step is to start Docker container with pgTAP from previous section.
+We have to mount directory with our tests and pass all parameters required by `test.sh`, which is an entry point in our container.
 {% highlight bash %}
 COUNT_FILES_TO_EXECUTE=$(ls -1 sql_versions | wc -l)
 docker run --rm --network="host" \